mobbr/mobbr-api-v1/README.md

 MOBBR CROWDPAYMENT REST API V1
 ==============================

+    > The dynamically generated API quick reference is here: https://api.mobbr.com
+    >
+    > In case of conflict between this documentation and the quick reference, trust the quick reference.

 Mobbr is a payment system for social collaboration and crowd-sourcing.
 It supports crowd-funding with a single button and crowd-payments with a single button.

 The API accepts the following payment destinations: